 "The lower the river, the dirtier the water," Johnson said.
 "We have to clean the filters more often on the secondary systems [because of this].
 That might be part of the problem too; we're investigating that."

 Johnson expects the restrictions to be rescinded Sept.
 1.

 Coalville has recently put similar water restrictions in place.
 According to a letter written on June 19 by Mayor Duane Schmidt, residents are only allowed to water three days a week for each section of lawn.
-Each section can be watered for no more than 20 minutes.

 There will be no watering from 10 a.m. to 6 p.m. and on Sundays in order to help fill the secondary reservoir, although ranchers will still be able to have seven-day-a-week watering privileges for their ranches and farm crops.

 Mayor Schmidt writes, "I hope that your sense of community spirit will kick in to help conserve this valuable commodity."